mozbrick/brick/calendar/README.md

 # Styling

 - To style the calendar's container, apply styles to `x-calendar`.
-- To style the month label, apply styles to `x-calendar .label`.
+- To style the month label, apply styles to `x-calendar .month-label`.
 - To style individual months, apply styles to `x-calendar .month`.
+  - Note: to change how wide months are, apply the style here, as the width of days and weeks are percentages in relation to this width
 - To style individual weeks, apply styles to `x-calendar .week`.
 - To style individual days, apply styles to `x-calendar .day`.
+- To style the row of weekday labels, apply styles to `x-calendar .weekday-labels`.
+- To style individual weekday labels, apply styles to `x-calendar .weekday-label`.
 - To style the current day, apply styles to `x-calendar .day.today`.
 - To style days that are not in the current month, apply styles to `x-calendar .day.badmonth`
 - To style chosen days, apply styles to `x-calendar .day.chosen`